aaroncampbell/presenter/readme.txt

 Added user interface for slide notes as well as support for full-slide background images and videos!

 == Changelog ==

+= 1.1.1 =
+* Upgrade previous slideshows to use new notes UI
+* Fix notice when trashing slideshows
+* Fix issue that prevented slideshows from being imported with the WordPress importer

 = 1.1.0 =
 * Added new user interface for slide notes!